How to Get Around Las Vegas Without a Car [Ultimate Guide]

 If you have more time and are on a budget, choosing the cheapest way to get from point A to point B might be the best way to save some money but be aware that these methods of transportation are generally slower.

-Many people, however, have a very limited time in the city and therefore their Vegas time is precious and spending a few bucks more to get where they’re going quicker is totally worth it to maximize their time in Las Vegas.
+Many people, however, have a very limited time in the city.
+Therefore their Vegas time is precious, and spending a few bucks more to get where they’re going quicker is totally worth it to maximize their time in Las Vegas.

 It’s my hope that this article has given you all the information you need to make the best transportation decisions while visiting Las Vegas.